DinoHub-SubT/dsta_deploy/README.md

     - Replace `<USER-NAME>` with your actual username

 - Add the generated public key to your bitbucket user: see [**STEP 4**](https://confluence.atlassian.com/bitbucket/set-up-an-ssh-key-728138079.html#SetupanSSHkey-Step4.AddthepublickeytoyourBitbucketsettings)

+- Add the ssh bitbucket key to your localhost ssh config file:

+        # create (if not created) ssh config file
+        touch ~/.ssh/config

+        # open the ssh config file
+        gedit ~/.ssh/config

+        # Add the following to the top of the config file:
+        IdentityFile ~/.ssh/bitbucket

+        # exit the ssh config file

 ## Deploy Repository